 - Call students' attention to interesting, descriptive word choices in classroom writing.

-- Good descriptive writing includes many vivid sensory details that paint a picture and appeals to all of the reader's senses of sight, hearing, touch, smell and taste when appropriate.
+1. Good descriptive writing includes many vivid sensory details that paint a picture and appeals to all of the reader's senses of sight, hearing, touch, smell and taste when appropriate.
 Descriptive writing may also paint pictures of the feelings the person, place or thing invokes in the writer.
-Watch a teacher use a five senses graphic organizer as a planning strategy for descriptive writing
+In the video section below, watch a teacher use a Five Senses Graphic Organizer as a planning strategy for descriptive writing.

 The Show-Me Sentences lesson plan from Read Write Think was created for students in grades 6-12.
 However, elementary teachers can modify the Show-Me sentences to make them interesting for younger students.